turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 After this lesson, students should be able to:

-* explain the difference between remote and local repositories
+* Explain the difference between remote and local repositories
 * Create a Git repository locally
 * Create a repository on GitHub
 * Link a local repository to a remote repository